Agra Fort

-Like the rest of Agra, the history of Agra Fort prior to Mahmud Ghaznavi's invasion is unclear.
+Like the rest of Agra, the history of Agra Fort prior to Mahmud of Ghazni's invasion is unclear.
 However, in the 15th century, the Chauhan Rajputs occupied it.
-Soon after, Agra assumed the status of capital when Sikandar Lodi (A.D.
-1487–1517) shifted his capital from Delhi and constructed a few buildings in the pre-existing fort at Agra.
-After the first battle of Panipat (A.D.
-1526) Mughals captured the fort and ruled from it.
-In A.D.
-1530, Humayun was crowned in it.
-The fort was given its present appearance during the reign of Akbar (A.D.
-1556–1605).
-Later this fort was under the rule of Jats of Bharatpur for 13 years.
+Soon after, Agra assumed the status of capital when Sikandar Khan Lodi (1487–1517 CE) shifted his capital from Delhi and constructed a few buildings in the preexisting fort at Agra.
+After the first battle of Panipat (1526 CE), Mughals captured the fort and ruled from it.
+In 1530 CE, Humayun was crowned in it.
+The fort was given its present appearance during the reign of Akbar (1556–1605 CE).
+Later, this fort was under the rule of Jats of Bharatpur for 13 years.